-Chabad Lubavitch of Utah is proud to present our Torah Studies catalog of classes for Season Two.
+Chabad Lubavitch of Utah is proud to present our Torah Studies catalog of classes for Season Three.

 At Chabad, we value a deep, rich learning experience and we aim to provide this in an unequivocal way.
 This is why we have brought you a Torah Studies program of the highest caliber, developed by the world-renowned Rohr Jewish Learning Institute.
 The program brings you a series of stimulating text and discussion based classes that take place on a weekly basis.
 Our lessons will engage you in a multidimensional way by challenging you intellectually, spiritually and emotionally.
 They explore contemporary issues through a Torah perspective as well as tackling timeless questions in the Jewish tradition.

 I invite you to browse through the topics in this catalog and to join us for some weekly inspirational study.
 These classes are open to all, whatever your level of learning may be, and I encourage you to bring your friends along.

 Torah Studies is dedicated in loving memory of Aharon Gershon ben Kalman -

 Dr. Arthur Lipman, OBM - A beloved student of the class

 Thursday, April 27 2017 Women in Judaism: The Inside Story Is There a Jewish Glass Ceiling?

 The role of the Jewish mother is so hallowed and romanticized that it can seem to be the ultimate goal of Jewish womanhood.
 But is that really true?
 Is there any place for womanhood in Judaism outside of motherhood and family—culturally, religiously, and socially?

 Thursday, May 4 2017 The Theology of Theft An Honest Look at Honesty